- Oops!Something went wrong.Please try again later.

 How Have Estimates Been Moving Since Then?

-At this time, GLW has an average Growth Score of C, however its Momentum is doing a lot better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Corning has an average Growth Score of C, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock and the magnitude of these revisions indicates a downward shift.
-Notably, GLW has a Zacks Rank #3 (Hold).
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Corning has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report